gdw-workshop/2019_GDW_Workshop/exercises/intro_R.md

 data <- data.frame(day, count)
 ```

-Similar to a vector, you can access specific elements by refering to the specific row and column indices:
+Similar to a vector, you can access specific elements by refering to their row and column indices:
 ```R
 # Get the item in the 3rd row and 2nd column
 data[3,2]